Tagging

 Tag Finder

-In the UI, simply click the tag, and a panel will appear with a list of all the entities that use or can generate that tag.
-This can be done from the Events Log, and also when editing individual security entities.
+When a tag is clicked, the Tag Finder panel will appear with a list of all the entities that use or can generate that tag:

 At the bottom, there is also a button to open the Events Log, pre-populated with a filter to display all requests that have this tag attached.